ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 Notebooks](/notebook/2020/03/06/jupyter-notebooks-in-2020/), and they often require an engineer to deploy them.
 A self-service solution is *the* dream.

-It seems that my wish was granted, as slew of startups pop-up, promising a better way to productionize ML.
+It seems that my wish was granted, as slew of startups pop up, promising a better way to productionize ML.
 The major cloud platforms are taking a stab on it too.
 Now, I face the opposite problem: **there are too many options, and it's difficult to choose!**